kevinulis/CPE487-FinalProject/README.md

 \
 Modifications were only made to the files "pong.vhd," "bat_n_ball.vhd," "leddec16.vhd," and the constraints file "pong.xdc."
 A new file named "brick.vhd" was created to initialize a brick object, but this was an experimental file which was created early in the development process, and it now has no behavioral architecture.
 As a future improvement, it is more efficient to do all of the collision detection and drawing within the "brick.vhd" file and create 15 different instances of `brick`.
 However, many signals must be passed into "brick.vhd" that deal with VGA colors, the VGA sync pulse, and the ball coordinates in order to do all calculations.

+## Vivado and Board Usage
+- Download all files from this repository
+- Open "breakout.xpr" in AMD Vivado
+- Run Synthesis
+- Run Implementation
+- Generate Bitstream
+- Upload to board using Hardware Manager

 ## "pong.xdc" Modifications
 In the constrains file, a new constraint linked to SW0 at port `J15` is assigned to signal `speed` in the pong.vhd file.
 This switch determines the rate at which the bat moves across the screen.
 At the rising edge of the system clock and with the switch in the upward position, the bat moves 15 pixels across the screen, depending if the left button or the right button is pressed.
 When the switch is in the downward position, the bat only moves 10 pixels across the screen each system clock.\
 ```set_property -dict {PACKAGE_PIN J15 IOSTANDARD LVCMOS33} [get_ports {speed}]```